 I apply the lean startup framework to early-stage startups that contribute to a sustainable planet and the health of people.

 I'm a trained bio-scientist with 8+ years of experience in life science and healthcare startups.
 Over the past years, I've helped many founders de-risk their ideas from different perspectives (technology, market, finance), managed international R&D projects and acquired millions of Euros in public & private funding.
 I have co-founded two startups that looked great on paper and turned out not to be viable for different reasons.
 One was ahead of its time (crossborder), the other struggled with Germany's culture of free healthcare (pillbox).
-Currently, I manage a biotech startup that makes products from plants and am in the process of starting two new ventures.
+Currently, I manage a biotech startup that makes products from plants and am in the process of starting a new venture.
 Yet, if you're determined to change our planet for the better, I would love to speak with you.

 Technology De-Risking Strategy

 I support startups and founders with a life science background.